ot4i/ace-demo-pipeline/tekton/README.md

 kubectl create secret docker-registry ibm-entitlement-key --docker-username=cp --docker-password=myEntitlementKey --docker-server=cp.icr.io
 ```
 Ensure that the ace-tekton-service-account includes the `ibm-entitlement-key` secret for both secrets
 and imagePullSecrets.
-For those without an IBM Entitlement Key, the `ace-minimal` image will also work.
+For those without an IBM Entitlement Key, the `ace-minimal` image will also work, and
+the service account will not need to be changed.

 Setting up the pipeline requires Tekton to be installed (which may already have happend via OpenShift operators, in which case
 skip the first line), tasks to be created, and the pipeline itself to be configured: